jsfan3/nihonjindes-cn1lib-tts/README.md

 ## License

-All original work in this repository is released under **CC0 1.0 Universal**.
+All original work of [Francesco Galgani](https://www.informatica-libera.net/) in this repository is released under **CC0 1.0 Universal**.
 Third‑party components are licensed under their respective licenses; see **ATTRIBUTION.md**.